jonhuth/dsa/README.md

    2. AngelList

 ## Credit
-Much credit must be given to Haseeb Qureshi and [his blog post](https://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/) on how to break into the tech industry.
+Much credit must be given to Haseeb Qureshi and [his blogpost](https://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/) on how to break into the tech industry.
 This was a major inspiration in my starting of this guide!

 ## Todo
 1. Convex Hull
 2. update both hash table and hash set implementations using dynamic array
 3. Update merge & merge sort
 4. 3 way quick sort (djikstra approach) - used to speed up quicksort when there are duplicate keys
 5. convert all files with uses of camelCase to snake_case (low priority)
 6. standardize doc strings (low priority)
    1. problem statement